 What is a feature request template?

 A feature request template helps you with structuring the feedback form you send to your users and customers.
-You should also be able to organize and analyze the responses that come back from the feedback form.
+You should also be able to organize and analyze the responses that come back from the customer feedback form.

 New feature requests can come in all shapes and sizes.
 It could be an email, a chat with your support team, or even a verbal comment you get in passing from talking with your customers.
 While it's great to get all this feedback, it can become difficult for your product development team to figure out what to prioritize.
-A feature request template provides a standardize feature request form and process so that new feature requests can be properly tagged and organized.
+A feature request template provides a standardized feature request form and process so that new feature requests can be properly tagged and organized.

-How to use this feature request template
+How to use this product feature request template

 Step 1: Edit the feature request form